repeaterjs/repeater/README.md

 }
 ```

-If we swap in this `listen` function for the naive one above, `target.addEventListener` is only called when the `positions` generators are started, `target.removeEventListener` is called automatically when the generators are returned, and the `clicks2` channel can be safely garbage collected because its executor never runs in the first place.
+If we swap in the channel based `listen` function for the one above, neither `target.addEventListener` nor `target.removeEventListener` are called, and the `clicks` channel can be safely garbage collected.

 Because channels execute lazily, the contract for safely consuming channels is relatively simple: **if you call `next`, you must call `return`**.
 This happens automatically when using `for await…of loops` and is easy to enforce when calling `next` manually using control-flow syntax like `try/finally`.

-### Backpressure-aware
+### Channels respond to backpressure.
 The naive `listen` function above has an additional, potentially more insidious problem, which is that it pushes events onto an unbounded array.
-One can imagine creating a `clicks` iterator and then ignoring the values while doing some other asynchronous tasks.
-As the user continues clicking, the `events` array will continue to grow without any guarantee that the iterator will pull values at the same rate.
-This is often referred to as the “fast producer, slow consumer“ problem, and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with javascript.
+One can imagine creating a scroll listening async iterator and having the scroll handler continuously push to the `events` array and while those values are being pulled slowly or not at all.
+As the user continues scrolling, the `events` array will continue to grow, eventually causing application performance to degrade.
+This is often referred to as the “fast producer, slow consumer“ problem, and while it might not seem like a big issue for short-lived browser sessions, it is crucial to deal with when writing long-running server processes with node.js.

-Inspired by Clojure’s `core.async` library, channels provide three solutions for dealing with slow consumers.
+Inspired by Clojure’s `core.async`, channels provide three solutions for dealing with slow consumers.

 #### 1. Waiting for pushes to resolve.
-The `push` function passed to the channel executor returns a promise which resolves when `next` is called, so that you can write code like:
+The `push` function passed to the channel executor returns a promise which resolves when `next` is called, so that you can write code as follows:

 ```js
 const numbers = new Channel(async (push, close) => {